Skip to main content

 my_func: custom_checks/my_funcs.py # relative workspace path (installation folder prefix applied)

-my_other: /Workspace/Shared/MyApp/my_funcs.py # absolute workspace path
+my_other: /Workspace/Shared/MyApp/my_funcs.py # or absolute workspace path

-email_mask: /Volumes/main/dqx_utils/custom/email.py # UC volume path
+email_mask: /Volumes/main/dqx_utils/custom/email.py # or UC Volume path

 reference_tables: # optional